-3 Analytical Model of A1 with Spherical Aberration Corrector
+3 Analytical Model of A1 with spherical aberration corrector

-3.1 Shape of Inflatable Primary Antenna A1
+3.1 Shape of inflatable primary antenna A1

-An inflatable mirror formed by pressurizing two thin, circular, monolithic flat polymer membranes bonded at the edges has a surface profile of an oblate spheroid whose figure can be expressed by an even power series known as Hencky curve,11 given as where D is the diameter of the mirror, F is the F/#, and $u = \frac{r}{D}$ is the fractional radius.
-A Hencky surface will be assumed for A1 in the first-order optical design.
+An inflatable mirror formed by pressurizing two thin, circular, monolithic flat polymer membranes bonded at the edges has a surface profile of an oblate spheroid whose figure can be expressed by an even power series known as Hencky Curve11, given by where D is the diameter of the mirror, F is the F/#, and $u = \frac{r}{D}$ is fractional radius.
+A Hencky surface will be assumed for A1 in the first order optical design.